 Oprah Winfrey is doing some house cleaning.
 Oprah, noting that she and her tastes have evolved, decided to auction off valuable antique furniture and other possessions from four of her mansions.

-Beverly Hills-based Kaminski Auctions have responsibility to sell Oprah’s possessions at the Santa Barbara Polo Club in California on November 2.
+Beverly Hills-based Kaminski Auctions have the responsibility to sell Oprah’s possessions at the Santa Barbara Polo Club in California on November 2.

 Items up for auction includes her much photographed green and white plaid couch with down-stuffed cushions and coordinated pillows.
 Expected to sell for between $3,000 and $4,000.
 Oprah not even keeping the iron panels of the main staircase of the Santa Barbara mansion!
 It carries a sale estimate of $4,000 and $7,000.